 500ml coloured glass spray bottle

 What to do:

-1. Add vinegar and essential oil to a glass spray bottle and spray the inside of the toilet bowl.
+1. Add witch hazel and essential oil to a glass spray bottle and spray the inside of the toilet bowl.

 2. Sprinkle the bicarb into the toilet bowl and let it sit – for a couple of minutes at least.

 3. Spray the toilet seat and surfaces and wipe down with a microfibre cloth.